A person sitting inside a speech bubble surrounded by other bubbles.

 The what-ifs

 It is incredibly easy for the human mind to worry about worst-case scenarios.
 However, worry does not help anything, especially a medical condition.
 We often think that worrying about the future helps us stay in control and figure out what we may need to do.
-But the truth is that none of us has any idea what will happen when.
+But the truth is that none of us knows what will happen when.

 Worrying only causes stress, along with things like elevated heart rates and feelings of nausea.
 If you catch yourself worrying, a trick is to remind yourself that right now, at this moment, you are OK and healthy.
 You have everything you need.
 Repeat as needed.